madnuttah/unbound-docker/README.md

 ## About this image

 This container image is based on a customized Alpine Linux base with focus on security, performance and a small image size.
-The unbound process runs in the context of a non-root user and utilizes unprivileged ports (5335 tcp/udp).
+The unbound process runs in the context of a non-root user, is jailed with chroot and utilizes unprivileged ports (5335 tcp/udp).

 Unbound is configured as an authoritative DNSSEC aware DNS resolver, which directly queries DNS root servers utilizing zone tranfers to build a "hyperlocal" setup as an upstream DNS server in combination with e.g. PiHole for adblocking,